Below you will find answers to some frequently asked questions (FAQs),

 If you have an eligible account with a member firm that is used solely for investing in securities or in futures contracts, you’re automatically eligible for coverage.
 And because CIPF is funded by its member firms, you do not pay a fee for CIPF protection.

-CIPF protection is not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 Please note that crypto assets held by a member firm on behalf of a client are not eligible for CIPF coverage.